Frank9000/100-days-of-code/log.md

 **Today's Progress**: Worked through more of the freecodecamp curriculum.
 Also close to finishing my survey form page.

 **Thoughts** Learned more about Bootstrap today.
 Bootstrap is so convenient and easy to use.
+Adding a new notes section at end of each day.

 **Link to work:** [Survey Form](https://codepen.io/chasea/full/yQOEEx/)